donofden/donofden.github.io/_posts/2019-09-19-golang-structs.md

 - A method in Go is simply a function that is declared with a receiver.
 If you want to modify the data of a receiver from the method, the receiver must be a pointer as shown below.

 [Try in Go Playground](https://play.golang.org/p/kKAU9KwJ3xJ){:target="_blank"}

-## Why pointers?

-- One way to use pointers over variables is to eliminate duplicate memory required.
-For example, if you have some large complex object, you can use a pointer to point to that variable for each reference you make.
-With a variable, you need to duplicate the memory for each copy.